chef-boneyard/chef-rfc/new/artifact-yanking.md

 ## Specification

-Currently a Supermarket artifact author cannot remove a cookbook version from Supermarket without contacting the Supermarket admins.
+Currently, a Supermarket artifact author cannot remove a cookbook version from Supermarket without contacting the Supermarket admins.

 A cookbook author CAN remove a cookbook completely from Supermarket.